 - Job templates

-Currently, six templates are to choose from.
+Currently, seven templates are to choose from.
 They can be used as-is.

 - clone package source repository, filter translation files and calculate statistics